moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - Creates a user record for every project.
 - May add complexity to the UI for applying permissions to a service account.

-### Stage 3: Use Declarative Permissions
+### Use Declarative Permissions

-In this stage, we will introduce support for defining permissions for each job using a declarative syntax in the [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/) file.
+We will introduce support for defining permissions for each pipeline using a declarative syntax in the [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/) file to allow the generation of a `CI_JOB_TOKEN` with a reduced set of permissions than the full access available to the service account.

-The exact syntax for defining these permissions is yet to be determined, but the goal of this stage is to provide a way to restrict the permissions available to different jobs within the same pipeline.
-Currently, the default behavior is to grant each job full access to all the permissions available to the user bound to the job.
-This step will reduce the access from the full set of permissions available to the user down to the permissions specified in the YAML configuration.
+The `permissions` declared in the `.gitlab-ci.yml` file cannot be used to request access.
+It is used to generate a `CI_JOB_TOKEN` with a subset of the full set of permissions available to the service account.
+The access that is granted to the service account will be determined through [project membership](https://docs.gitlab.com/ee/user/project/members/).

+#### Syntax

+The exact syntax for defining these permissions is yet to be determined.
 Below are examples of what the syntax could look like:

 **Example 1: Custom Ability Name Encoding**